Vgr255/Nightmare/Walkthrough/Part 4 - Sector 5 and Wall Market.md

 -----
 HP: 13333 |

-Birth of a God is playing here for a reason.
 Aps does not F around.
 Cloud is going to be our Tank, since the Hard Edge increases his Vitality by 20.
 He has Guard, and the 3 Spreads, to up his Vitality and HP as much as possible.
 He'll also be defending.
 Tifa is going to be our physical attacker, which is why she has Luck+.
 Aerith is going to be our magic user, and Aps is weak against Earth.
 We have Cold because it inflicts Slow.
 We have Steel Bangles, because they Halve Water, something that is vital against Sewer Tsunami.

 Open the battle with a casting of Blizzard (Ice2), Tremor (Quake2), and a physical from Tifa.
 Tremor deals about 700 damage, Blizzard deals about 325